Knees Are Casualties of Women's Sports

 ligament, one of several that attach the upper and lower leg bones, is about the same

-size for a woman as a man — but the notch is up to 20% narrower in women.
-That makes
+size for a woman as a man.
+But the notch is narrower in women.
+That makes the woman's

 A woman's hamstring muscles, at the back of the thigh, are often weak compared with